emissary-ingress/emissary/user-guide/getting-started.md

 ### Other Install Options

+There are several other options for using Ambassador for local or production instances:

-You can use [Docker](/about/quickstart) deploy the Ambassador Edge Stack.
+* Use [Docker](/about/quickstart) to deploy the Ambassador Edge Stack locally
+* Use [Helm](/user-guide/helm) to deploy the Ambassador Edge Stack locally and in production.

 You can also choose to deploy the [Ambassador API Gateway](/user-guide/install-ambassador-oss) instead.

 ## Browse Through Features